olasunkanmi-SE/codebuddy/README.md

 - Highlight your code, right click, and click any of the desired assistant options
 - If you have a none coding questions, you can type it in your vscode editor and send to Ola.
 - The chat button is disabled for now.
 Help is needed in fixing here https://github.com/olasunkanmi-SE/codebuddy/issues/37

-## Roadmap
-- [x] Code Generation: The assistant can generate code snippets based on user input, streamlining the development process.
-- [x] Task Completion: The assistant can aid in completing tasks such as debugging, testing, and refactoring, enhancing development workflow efficiency.
-- [x] Code Refactoring: The assistant can refactor code to improve efficiency, readability, and maintainability.
-- [x] Code Analysis: The assistant can analyze code and provide suggestions for improvement, including identifying potential bugs, security vulnerabilities, and performance issues.
-- [x] Quickfix Compilation Errors: The assistant can quickly resolve compilation errors.
-- [ ] Code Search: The assistant can search for code snippets and functions within the codebase, enabling quick reuse of existing code.
-- [x] Document Upload and Knowledge Retrieval: The assistant can upload documents and retrieve knowledge from them.
-- [ ] Auto-Completion of Code (Code Suggestions): The assistant will provide code suggestions for auto-completion.
-- [x] Support for various Generative AIs.
-Currently, Support Groq and Gemini
-- [ ] Folder-Specific Tasks: The assistant will be able to perform tasks such as summarizing, creating, and updating within specific folders.
-- [ ] GitHub Issues Integration: The assistant will be connected to GitHub Issues, enhancing collaboration and issue tracking
-- [x] Unit Test Generation: The assistant can generate unit tests.
-- [x] Interview Mode: The assistant can generate interview questions based on selected code or text.

 ## Requirements